fatrex/laravel-kaleido/README.md

 # Kaleido: A schema manager for Laravel

+> [!WARNING]
+> This project is in early development and is not ready for production use.

 This project provides a powerful Domain-Specific Language (DSL) to define your database schema for Laravel applications.
 It allows you to define your models, fields, and relationships in a single, human-readable file.

 The tool automatically generates Laravel migrations and Eloquent models based on your schema definition, streamlining your development workflow.